-For the 2017-2018 season, a new ski lift opens along the base area of the Niseko Annupuri, aimed at beginner skiers and snowboarders.
+A new ski lift opened for the 2017-2018 season along the base area of the Niseko Annupuri, aimed at beginner skiers and snowboarders.
 It is a quad lift and 433m in length and called 'Dream Number 1 Quad Lift'.

 The Niseko resort area is one of the most popular ski resort regions of Japan.
 Located to the west of Sapporo city on the eastern and southern slopes of Mt Niseko Annupuri and with stunning views of nearby Mt Yotei, it's often top quality dry powder snow conditions are now popular with skiers and snowboarders from around the world.
 Niseko certainly has a different feel from many other Japanese ski resorts, if not only because of the higher percentage of visitors from around the world and subsequent catering to their needs.